AlexJReid/blog/content/posts/dynamodb-numeric-pagination.md

 It is possible to get the total cardinality for grouping key with `ZCARD <PK2>` which is needed to calculating the total number of pages.

-Storing a large number of keys in a Redis sorted set could get expensive due to how a sorted set is implemented internally (a map and a skip list.)
-It is also quite annoying to have to pay for RAM for items that won't be frequently accessed.
+Storing a large number of sorted sets with millions of members could get expensive due to how a sorted set is implemented by Redis: a map and a skip list.
+It is also quite annoying to have to pay for a lot of RAM for items that won't be frequently accessed.

 However this may be a reasonable trade off as it is a very simple solution that is likely to have predictable, consistent high performance.

 ## Relational
 The sorted sets approach could also be achieved with a relational database.
 This could use a managed service like AWS RDS in its various flavours.